pairing4good/academy/002-intro-comp-sci/003-sratch-intro.md

 ## Key Concepts
 1. Function: a named section of a program that performs a specific action or task.
 1. Condition: a branch that tests a condition and take either one action or another action, depending on whether the condition is true or false.
-1. Boolean: a binary variable, having two possible values called “true” and “false"
+1. boolean: a binary variable, having two possible values called “true” and “false"
 1. Loop: a control flow statement that makes a computer do the same thing over and over.
 1. While Loop: executes until the condition is false.
 1. `Ctrl-C` will cancel your terminal execution.